algosayir/flightSurety/README.md

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

+Note the operating system used during the development is Windows 10

 To install, download or clone the repo, then:

 `npm install`

+if you are using Windows install webpack, webpack-cli, webpack-dev-server, and webpack-node-externals locally and globally using, then remove the -g
+`npm install -g webpack-cli --save-dev`
+`npm install -g webpack --save-dev`
+`npm install -g webpack-dev-server --save-dev`
+`npm install -g webpack-node-externals --save-dev`

 `truffle compile`

 ## Develop Client